 Paris, Art & Perfume

-After breakfast, we'll begin our day in the Marais with a stroll through the magnificent Place des Vosges and a visit to the Musée Cognacq-Jay.
+We'll begin our day, after breakfast, in the Marais with a stroll through the magnificent Place des Vosges and a visit to the Musée Cognacq-Jay.
 Ernest Cognacq, founder of the world-famous Samaritaine department store, and his wife Marie-Louise Jay, were art lovers.
-They particularly loved of the art of the Age of Enlightenment.
+They particularly loved the art of the Age of Enlightenment.
 Throughout their lives, they gathered more than 1,200 European works, all reflecting the taste in vogue in the 18th century.
 The museum is now housed in the extraordinary Hôtel Donon, a sixteenth-century townhouse in the heart of the Marais.

 We'll have lunch at Camille, a lovely, elevated bistro parisien.

 After lunch, we'll have a very special visit to the perfumerie, Buly.
-Buly was founded in 1803, at a time when there were no fewer than 139 perfumers located in Paris, and according to the city’s Préfecture, the toiletries trade was the second largest employer in the Paris!
-Buly is a veritable bastion against the disappearance of France’s beauty heritage, inspired by the excellence and virtues of the past while committing to the best of the present.
+Buly was founded in 1803, at a time when there were no fewer than 139 perfumers in Paris.
+According to the city’s Préfecture, the toiletries trade was the second largest employer in Paris, at the time!
+Buly is a veritable bastion against the disappearance of France’s beauty heritage.
+It is inspired by the excellence and virtues of the past while committing to the best values of the present.

 The rest of the afternoon is yours to rest, shop or explore.

-For dinner, we'll will stroll to the lovely Dessance, a modern restaurant housed in a seventeenth century mansion in the Marais.
-Even if you're not a vegetarian, their vegetarian tasting menu is worth a try!
+For dinner, we'll stroll to the lovely Dessance, a modern restaurant housed in a seventeenth-century mansion in the Marais.
+Even if you're not a vegetarian, their vegetarian-tasting menu is worth a try!

-This morning, we'll visit the gardens of Paris.
-First stop will be the stunning Bagatelle Gardens which were constructed in 64 days after a wager between Marie-Antoinette and her brother-in-law.
-We'll be joined by a private expert guide for the gardens - she designs the flower arrangements for the American Embassy and is a rose judge at Bagatelle.
-Lucky for us we’ll be visiting during rose season!
+This morning, we visit the Paris gardens.
+Our first stop is the stunning Bagatelle Gardens constructed in just 64 days, the result of a wager between Marie-Antoinette and her brother-in-law.
+A private expert guide will join us - she designs the flower arrangements for the American Embassy and is a rose judge at Bagatelle.
+Lucky for us we’ll be there during the rose season!

-We'll have earned some free time to relax at the end of the day.
-In my opinion, there may be no better way to spend a few hours than in a French cafe with a coffee and a Pastis, watching the fashionable Parisians go by.
+You've earned some free time to relax at the end of the day.
+In my opinion, there may be no better way to spend a few hours than in a French cafe with a coffee and a pastis, watching the fashionable Parisians go by.